Every US state’s best value for money restaurant

 New York: Tuome, New York City

-An alumnus of Eleven Madison Park (New York's most expensive restaurant), chef Thomas Chen is the mastermind behind Tuome, an intimate eatery that offers Asian-inspired dishes infused with ingredients like yuzu, maitake mushrooms, and dashi butter.
+An alumnus of Eleven Madison Park (one of New York's most expensive restaurants), chef Thomas Chen is the mastermind behind Tuome, an intimate eatery that offers Asian-inspired dishes infused with ingredients like yuzu, maitake mushrooms, and dashi butter.
 You'll find the real value in the signature Pig Out meal for two – a $69 feast of 15-hour slow-cooked Berkshire pork belly, spicy peanut noodles, and more.

 North Carolina: Haberdish, Charlotte